-The university area of this town in central Portugal has deep roots and a splendid view of the river below.
+The university of Coimbra, a town in central Portugal has deep roots and a splendid view of the river below.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.